AviatrixSystems/Docs/HowTos/site2cloud.rst

 If mapped NAT is enabled, HA in Site2Cloud is not supported.

-If you have the following configuration you can select the Same Pre-shared Key as primary check box, which means the backup tunnel uses the same pre-shared key as the primary <primary what?>.
+If you have the following configuration you can select the Same Pre-shared Key as primary check box, which means the backup tunnel uses the same pre-shared key as the primary.

 - Enable HA check box selected
 - Enable Single IP HA check box not selected